vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_vcsa.md

-# Manually Upgrade the vSphere Client Plug-Ins on vCenter Server Appliance #
+# Manually Upgrade the vSphere Client Plug-In on vCenter Server Appliance #

-If you have upgraded to a version of vSphere Integrated Containers that pre-dates 1.4.3, you must upgrade the plug-ins manually.
-This procedure describes how to upgrade existing plug-ins for a vCenter Server Appliance.
+If you have upgraded to a version of vSphere Integrated Containers that pre-dates 1.4.3, you must upgrade the plug-in manually.
+This procedure describes how to upgrade an existing plug-in for a vCenter Server Appliance.

 **NOTE**: This procedure is not relevant to vSphere Integrated Containers 1.4.3 or later.
-When upgrading to vSphere Integrated Containers 1.4.3 or later the plug-ins are upgraded automatically.
+When upgrading to vSphere Integrated Containers 1.4.3 or later the plug-in is upgraded automatically.

 **Prerequisites**

 - You have upgraded the vSphere Integrated Containers appliance to a  version that pre-dates 1.4.3.
-- You are upgrading the plug-ins on a vCenter Server appliance instance.
-If you are running vCenter Server on Windows, see [Manually Upgrade the  vSphere Client Plug-Ins on vCenter Server for Windows](upgrade_h5_plugin_windows.md).
+- You are upgrading the plug-in on a vCenter Server appliance instance.
+If you are running vCenter Server on Windows, see [Manually Upgrade the  vSphere Client Plug-In on vCenter Server for Windows](upgrade_h5_plugin_windows.md).
-- You deployed the vSphere Integrated Containers plug-ins with vSphere Integrated Containers 1.2.x or 1.3.x.
-For information about installing the plug-ins for the first time, see [Manually Install the vSphere Client Plug-Ins on a vCenter Server Appliance](plugins_vcsa.md).
+- You deployed the vSphere Integrated Containers plug-in with vSphere Integrated Containers 1.2.x or 1.3.x.
+For information about installing the plug-in for the first time, see [Manually Install the vSphere Client Plug-In on a vCenter Server Appliance](plugins_vcsa.md).
 - You upgraded an existing vSphere Integrated Containers 1.4.x appliance to a newer 1.4.y version.
 For information about upgrading the vSphere Integrated Containers appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).

-    **IMPORTANT**: vSphere Integrated Containers 1.4.2 includes version 1.4.1 of the vSphere Integrated Containers plug-ins for vSphere Client.
-If you are upgrading vSphere Integrated Containers from version 1.4.1 to 1.4.2, you must still upgrade the client plug-ins after you upgrade the appliance.
-This is so that the plug-ins register correctly with the upgraded appliance.
-If you do not upgrade the plug-ins after upgrading the appliance to 1.4.2, the vSphere Integrated Containers view does not appear in the vSphere Client.
+    **IMPORTANT**: vSphere Integrated Containers 1.4.2 includes version 1.4.1 of the vSphere Integrated Containers plug-in for vSphere Client.
+If you are upgrading vSphere Integrated Containers from version 1.4.1 to 1.4.2, you must still upgrade the client plug-in after you upgrade the appliance.
+This is so that the plug-in registers correctly with the upgraded appliance.
+If you do not upgrade the plug-in after upgrading the appliance to 1.4.2, the vSphere Integrated Containers view does not appear in the vSphere Client.
 - Go to the vCenter Server Appliance Management Interface (VAMI) at https://<i>vcsa_address</i>:5480, click **Access**, and make sure that Bash Shell is enabled.
 - Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain and verify the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
 - The system on which you run the script is running `awk`.